 - Fast and simple application deployment and lifecycle management.
-Building upon container agility, ROBIN Hyper-Converged Kubernetes Platform ensures that even the most complex distributed applications – including Hadoop such as Hortonworks, Cloudera, and MapR, NoSQL databases such as Cassandra, MongoDB and CouchDB, and RDBMS such as Oracle, Postgres and Mysql – can be deployed within a matter of minutes.
+Building upon container agility, Robin Platform ensures that even the most complex distributed applications – including Hadoop such as Hortonworks, Cloudera, and MapR, NoSQL databases such as Cassandra, MongoDB and CouchDB, and RDBMS such as Oracle, Postgres and Mysql – can be deployed within a matter of minutes.
 Quick application clones can be created within seconds, and application-level clone and snapshots allow applications to go back and forth in time for production as well as test and dev purposes.

 With the integration of HDP, users can now easily scale Hadoop applications up or out with one-click, simplify deployment, manage and consolidate big data workloads across Hadoop clusters with QoS and Bare Metal performance.

 “In today’s enterprise, where mobility is fueling an ongoing cycle of innovation, ensuring performance predictability without having to add IT resources is now becoming absolutely critical,” said Premal Buch, CEO of Robin Systems.
 “Providing this integrated solution will allow Robin and Hortonworks to streamline Big Data as a Service-based application development and deployment.
 Implementing the RCP solution will enable businesses that are running Database-as-a-Service environments with large volumes of traffic more efficiently develop, virtualize and manage Hadoop applications.”